 Prior to his promotion to head coach, Bovell served as an assistant at MIT for two seasons.
 As part of the success that Bovell brought to the MIT men’s soccer program, he was awarded with both the NEWMAC Coach of the Year and ECAC Division III New England Coach of the Year accolades in 2015.
 Since taking over head coaching duties in 2015, the program has registered a record of 30-20-7.

-Bovell brings 25 years of proven success as a coach at many levels to the Engineers.
-He was born in, and grew up playing soccer in Trinidad.
+Bovell brings over 25 years of proven success as a coach at many levels to the Engineers.
+He was born and grew up playing soccer in Trinidad.
 Upon coming to the United States, he played soccer at Boston College and was a semi-professional player in the L.A.S.A.
 League with the Lowell Blues from 1982-1985.

 Bovell also oversees the Massachusetts’ ODP Boys U-16 Team, a position he has held since 1994.
-His teams have won state championships and regional championships, while contending for national championships as well.
+His club and state teams have won state and regional championships, while contending for national honors as well.
 He has worked with many players who have gone on to have successful careers in college and beyond and holds a USSF “B” Coaching License and NSCAA Director of Coaching certificate.

 He received his Bachelor’s Degree in management from Newbury College and had a 30 year career with the Boston Housing Authority, working as a Human Resource Specialist, Property Manager and Budget Analyst.